The menu "Settings" of the "Administration" offers further central configurations for your OpenOLAT course.

 To define the layout of a course, choose a suitable layout template under "Layout".
 The default template is "Standard".
 Depending on the settings managed by the OpenOLAT administrator, additional system templates are available.
 Furthermore, course owners may choose from css layouts which are stored in the storage folder.
 This allows you to individually design text font and colours, titles, links, the menu or toolbox, and to add a suitable logo.

 Here you switch the toolbar and certain tools of the toolbar on or off.
 In this way, certain tools that are to be available continuously can be called up at a central location.
 In addition to course search, glossary and course chat these tools include various tools that can also be called up as course element, e.g. calendar, list of participants, e-mail, blog, wiki, forum, and documents folder.
-In the case of Wiki and Blog, it is also possible to fall back on learning resources that have already been created.
-The other tools are similar to the corresponding course elements, but do not offer the further configuration options as they are available in the course elements in the course editor.
+This option is especially important for learning path courses.

 In this tab you can activate performance records and have a certificate generated automatically.
 If you activate the option "Use certificates of achievement", the option "Certificate of achievement" appears in the toolbar menu "My course" and the course participants see an overview of the assessable course elements with their current assessment status.
 If the option "Generate PDF certificate" was also activated, the received certificate will also appear here as soon as all conditions for a passed course have been fulfilled.
+Which conditions these are exactly is set in the course editor on the top course element.
 You can also activate certificate creation in the "Assessment tool".

 Evidences already existing will then no longer be visible.
 As soon as you offer this option anew your participants can dispose of their evidences along with new data.
 If you choose to delete a course that contains evidences of achievement your users will still be able to see their own evidences.